OpenTTD/eints/docs/manual/setup.rst

   the directory, there is a ``project_data.xml`` file, and one for each language.
 Files are only written when modified.

+*data-format*
+  This configuration field controls whether XML or JSON is used for storage.
+  It only affects new projects.
+The field contains either ``xml`` (for XML data format) or ``json`` (for JSON data format).

+  XML format has more features, but tends to grow fast in memory requirements with bigger projects.
+JSON is better for big projects (needs less memory), but lacks (at the time of writing this) support for sharing text strings.
+  That doesn't hurt much if you use ``split-languages`` for the *storage-format* field, as normally, there are not many string shared within a single language.

 *language-file-size*
   Eints can download `NML <http://dev.openttdcoop.org/projects/nml>` language files.
   This setting control the maximum size in bytes of such files.